Last Updated on December 15, 2022 by The Filtery

 Maiden Home’s dining sets are truly gorgeous.
 These tables and chairs are handcrafted in the USA out of domestically-sourced solid ash wood.
 You can choose between six different wood finishes, four different kinds of fabrics, and several different sizes—so you can get exactly what would look and fit best with your space.

-All of Maiden Home’s furniture is made without flame retardants, formaldehyde, or other harmful chemicals.
+All of Maiden Home’s solid wood furniture is made without flame retardants, formaldehyde, or other harmful chemicals.
+(Note that although their upholstered furniture is made without PFOA and PFOS, it is not free from all PFAS.)

 Masaya & Co. is one of our favorite brands for sustainable and ethical furniture.
 They have a pretty large collection, which includes solid wood dining table sets.